alloba/book-of-hours-notes/workstations/Bed.md

 - [[Librarians's Quarters]] - Guest Bed: Librarian's Quarters - Librarians are prone to back-ache, and the mattress here has always been a hard one, even in Westcott's time.
 [Use a matching Soul card to move your belongings in and make this your bed; or place a matching Visitor card to encourage them to stay a little longer.]
 - [[Hermit Cell]] - Guest Bed: Hermit - A snug nook where absolutely nobody will bother the occupant.
 [Use a matching Soul card to move your belongings in and make this your bed; or place a matching Visitor card to encourage them to stay a little longer.]
 - [[Cell - Adepts]] - Guest Bed: Adept Cell - A bed stamped with sigils to discourage access to the Mansus in dream.
 [Use a matching Soul card to move your belongings in and make this your bed; or place a matching Visitor card to encourage them to stay a little longer.]
+- [[Cell - Long]] - Guest Bed: Long Cell - A bunk-bed constructed for two immortals who could neither be together, nor apart.
+[Use a matching Soul card to move your belongings in and make this your bed; or place a matching Visitor card to encourage them to stay a little longer.]

 ## Info